Let's discover the exciting world that opens when you change your guitar from standard to an alternate tuning.

 Changing into Drop D increases the interval between the two lowest strings from a perfect fourth to a perfect fifth.

-But, because we want to play chords, we usually insert an interval of a third between the higher strings to be able to have two strings that sound the same note.
+Because we want to play chords, we insert an interval of a third between the higher strings to be able to have two strings that sound the same note.

 The intervals, or the distances between the notes of the individual strings, starting from the thickest string (lowest pitch) to the thinnest string (highest pitch), are as follows: